csci141/Labs/202440/Lab2/lab2.md

 % CSCI 141 - Lab 2
-% Scott Wehrwein
+% Caroline Hardin
-% Winter 2023
+% Fall 2024

 **Note for next time: make them run on the terminal *and* in Thonny with cmd line arguments**